Ghost-of-Maverick/Nmap-Shell/README.md

 This calls `clear_scan_history()` in `db.py`.

+## 📄 License

+This project is licensed under the MIT License.
+See the LICENSE file in the project root for full details.

 ## ⚠️ Legal Disclaimer

 This tool is intended only for authorized security testing.
 Do not scan systems without explicit permission.
 You are responsible for all actions performed with this software.